 With the Philadelphia mayoral election coming up tomorrow on November 3rd it seems appropriate to reflect on those months leading up to the primaries on May 19th with a focus on the pioneering campaign of Nelson Díaz.
 Of Puerto Rican descent Díaz was the first Latino to make it to the primaries in the history of Philadelphia.
-His campaign called for Anglo and Latino media to enter into a conversation about what it means to be a member and a worthy representative of the Philadelphia community?
+His campaign called for Spanish and English language media to enter into a conversation about what it means to be a member and a worthy representative of the Philadelphia community?

 Díaz regularly spoke against assumptions of him as “just the Latino candidate” as he said in an interview (March 2nd) with Philadelphia Magazine, “I’m not just Latino.
 I think I am broader than that.”
-Nonetheless Anglo media sources repeatedly reported that the success and failure of the Díaz campaign rested solely with voters from the Latino community.
+Nonetheless English language media sources repeatedly reported that the success and failure of the Díaz campaign rested solely with voters from the Latino community.
 For example, on February 17 Ferrick from the Philadelphia Inquirer wrote, “As the first Latino to run for mayor, Díaz is likely to get a large percentage of Latino votes.
 But, it will still add up to a paltry number.”
 The ultimate goal of this article from the Philadelphia Inquirer was of course to frame Díaz’s chance of winning as small due to a low voter turnout in the Latino community.

 Al Día actively retaliated against this allegation on the 19th of February in their article, “Low voter turnout isn’t a Latino problem, it’s a Philadelphia problem.”
 With this article they generalized and reframed this issue of low voter turnout as something experienced not only by Latinos, but a difficulty the entire community of Philadelphia struggles to overcome.